Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Methods

 \paragraph*{LIDC-IDRI:} A publicly available US LCS database with 1,018 CT scans from 1,010 patients\cite{armato_lung_2011}.
 It provides high-quality nodule detection, segmentation, and malignancy assessments from up to eight annotators.
 However, histopathological confirmation is available only for 77 malignant and 36 benign cases.
 Further details are provided in Supplementary methods.

-\paragraph*{NLST:} The National Lung Screening Trial is a large multi-centric U.S. screening programme with longitudinal follow-up extending up to seven years\cite{jemal_lung_2017}.
-It provides biopsy-confirmed cancer diagnoses but lacks precise nodule segmentation and localization.
+\paragraph*{NLST:} The National Lung Screening Trial is a large, multi‑centric U.S. screening program with longitudinal follow‑up extending up to seven years\cite{jemal_lung_2017}.
+CT scans were acquired across 33 institutions, providing a fair sampling of the heterogeneity encountered in real-world lung cancer screening populations, with biopsy‑confirmed cancer diagnoses but no nodule‑level segmentations or localizations.
 To address this, we enriched its GT via two re-annotation campaigns: \begin{itemize} \item Complementing GT (Test1, Train1) with full nodule detection, longitudinal pairing, segmentation, and characterization. \item Assessing radiologist performance using a protocol similar to LIDC, with four annotations per scan from 20 radiologists (Test3). \end{itemize} For further details, see Supplementary methods.

 \paragraph*{Independent Cohort:} A multi-centric dataset from three providers: \begin{itemize} \item Segmed (US, $n=255$, 49\%) \item Gradient (US, $n=131$, 25.2\%) \item AIR Trial\cite{leroy_circulating_2017-1} (France, $n=134$, 25.8\%), comprising exclusively patients with COPD. \end{itemize} Further details are in Supplementary methods.
 Demographic and scan parameter distributions for NLST and the IC are presented in Fig.\ref{fig2}.